 The coast of Sitges has a staggering number of 17 beaches on its coastline, both inside and outside the town area.
 Small, large, quiet, family, naturist and urban beaches.
 Below, there’s an introduction to the main beaches.

 All the following beaches have these basic services:

 -Parasol & deckchair hire

-The Garraf beach is located some 10 kilometers east from Sitges.
+The Garraf beach is located some 10 kilometers east of Sitges.
 Garraf train station is located right in front of the beach, only 5 minutes away from Sitges.
 There are a couple of restaurants at the beach, where you can enjoy a nice seafood lunch.
-Garraf is one of the best places to do snorkeling near Barcelona area.
+Garraf is one of the best places for snorkeling near the Barcelona area.
 You’ll see small Mediterranean fish here and there.
-Closer to September, the waters tend to be full of tiny jellyfish that can be annoying but harmlessness.
+Closer to September, the waters tend to be full of tiny jellyfish which can be annoying but harmless.

 Size: length 380 m., average width 28 m.

-The most eastern beach in the town area of Sitges is called Aiguadolç.
-It takes about 15 minutes to walk there from the center, but if you’re staying in one of the hotels at Aiguadolç harbor, then it is conveniently close to you.
+Aiguadolç is the most eastern beach in the town area of Sitges.
+It takes about 15 minutes to walk there from the center, but if you’re staying in one of the hotels at Aiguadolç harbor, it’s conveniently close to you.
 The Platja Aiguadolç is nudist friendly.

 Size: length 145 meters, 20 meters average width.

 First beach to the west of Port d'Aiguadolç is called Balmins.
 It consists of three small coves between the port and the town center.
 Balmins sunbathers are mostly nudists.